programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## Re-draw the Map with *Rates* instead of *Numbers* of people killed

-Now, let's try mapping the data per 100K and how this affect the way the map is visualized.
+To plot the rate of police killing per 100,000 people in a county, the only changed required to the Folium code is to modify the **columns=[ ]** parameter to specify using `count_per_100K` as the variable to use to colorize the map.

 ```python
 baseMap = initMap()